Highlights

 Where to Watch How to Have an Accident in the Home (1956)

-Looking to feast your eyes on 'How to Have an Accident in the Home' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or view the Charles August Nichols-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'How to Have an Accident in the Home' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or view the Charles August Nichols-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'How to Have an Accident in the Home' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'How to Have an Accident in the Home' right now, here are some particulars about the Walt Disney Productions animation flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'How to Have an Accident in the Home' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'How to Have an Accident in the Home' right now, here are some specifics about the Walt Disney Productions animation flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "It's a peaceful day in a local city when suddenly, duck J.J.
 Fate appears to lecture us on how "fate" isn't to blame for accidents, people are!
 He uses Donald Duck as an example.
 Donald is extremely accident prone.
 He lights his pipe in a room with a gas leak, slips on a throw rug while carrying a fish bowl, overloads electrical outlets, and continually falls down the stairs.
 Finally, Donald has had enough and fixes his house guaranteeing no more accidents.
 That's good for Donald but the rest of the accident prone city still has to learn "not to blame fate for your carelessness"." .

 'How to Have an Accident in the Home' Release Dates